Matthew Rycroft: Downing Street memo

 The Foreign Secretary said he would discuss this with Colin Powell this week.
 It seemed clear that Bush had made up his mind to take military action, even if the timing was not yet decided.
 But the case was thin.
 Saddam was not threatening his neighbours, and his WMD capability was less than that of Libya, North Korea or Iran.

-Permanent Secretary at DFID and HO
+Permanent Secretary at DFID and Home Office

 Rycroft was appointed Permanent Secretary at the Department for International Development with effect from January 2018.

 Rycroft replaced Mark Lowcock who ran the department from 2011.
-He was appointed Permanent Secretary of the Home Office in March 2020 following the resignation of Sir Philip Rutnam.
+He was appointed Permanent Under-Secretary of State of the Home Office in March 2020 following the resignation of Sir Philip Rutnam.

+He has been considered as a future potential ambassador to the United States and National Security Adviser.

+In February 2025 Rycroft announced he was retiring as Permanent Under-Secretary of State at the Home Office.

+Honours

-Rycroft was appointed Knight Commander of the Order of St Michael and St George (KCMG) in the 2023 New Year Honours for services to British diplomacy, development and domestic policy.
+Rycroft was appointed a Commander of the Order of the British Empire in 2003 and a Knight Commander of the Order of St Michael and St George (KCMG) in the 2023 New Year Honours for services to British diplomacy, development, and domestic policy.